pooja101sahu/Pooja-Assignment/README.md

 # Pooja-Assignment
-this is an assingment of data science tools module.
+this is an assignment of data science tools module.